KU offers the following degree programs through its Intercampus Program in Communicative Disorders:

 About the Intercampus Program in Communicative Disorders

-The Intercampus Program in Communicative Disorders consists of the Department of Speech-Language-Hearing: Sciences and Disorders on the Lawrence campus and the Department of Hearing and Speech on the KU Medical Center campus.
-The Department of Speech-Language-Hearing is part of the College of Liberal Arts and Sciences, while the Department of Hearing and Speech is part of the KU School of Health Professions.
+The Intercampus Program in Communicative Disorders consists of the Department of Speech-Language-Hearing: Sciences and Disorders on the main KU campus in Lawrence, Kan., in partnership with the Department of Hearing and Speech on the KU Medical Center campus in Kansas City, Kan.

-Students pursuing these graduate degrees take course work on the Medical Center campus in Kansas City and on the main campus in Lawrence.
-A student may live in either community.
+Students pursuing these graduate degrees take course work on the medical center campus in Kansas City and on the main campus in Lawrence.
+A student may reside in either community.
 Block scheduling of courses reduces the frequency of commuting.
-A committee of faculty from both departments is responsible for instruction, curriculum planning, student selection and advising, clinical practicum policies, and course scheduling.
+A committee of faculty from both campus departments is responsible for instruction, curriculum planning, student selection and advising, clinical practicum policies, and course scheduling.